The Seismic Wavefield Common Task Framework: Conclusion

 \subsection{Ethics Statement}

 The datasets in this CTF do not contain private or sensitive information.
 We release this CTF to encourage rigorous, reproducible research and urge the community to use it responsibly.
-To our best understanding, the datasets and the source code do not provide harm to the scientific and global communities.
+To our best understanding, the datasets and the source code does not cause harm to the scientific and global communities.
 Throughout this work, we adhered to the ICLR \href{https://iclr.cc/public/CodeOfEthics}{Code of Ethics}.

-\subsection{Acknowledgments}
+\subsubsection{Acknowledgments}

 The authors acknowledge support from the National Science Foundation AI Institute in Dynamic Systems (grant number 2112085).
+This work is also partially supported by the Seismic Computational Platform for Empowering Discovery (SCOPED) project under the National Science Foundation (award numbers OAC-2103701).
 GM acknowledges support from the EPSRC programme grant in ‘The Mathematics of Deep Learning’ (project EP/V026259/1).
 AY is supported by the NSF Graduate Research Fellowship Program under Grant No. DGE-2140004.
-The hyperparameter tuning and final evaluation of all models were carried out on the Dutch national supercomputer Snellius, provided by SURF.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors.